Don’t let winter weather keep your family from enjoying the outdoors!

 So now that your kids are bundled up, what should you do while you’re outside?

 “Try building a snowman, sledding, and pulling a sled,” Nurse Ann says.

 “Larger muscles have to work harder in the snow.
 Sledding, walking in the snow, having snowball fights, building an igloo… even having kids use their own shovels to help clear the driveway or sidewalks is a great way to keep active,” she says.

-Here are some additional ways to keep your kids playing outside, according to The Center’s physical therapists Tara Keller, Ashley Brown and Vicki Macklin.
+Here are some additional ways to keep your kids playing outside, according to The Center’s physical therapists Tara Keller, Ashley Brown and Vicky Macklin.

 - Take a hike!
 The Metro Park system has many opportunities for hikes at all skill levels.